-Hardening of the OS is the act of configuring an OS in a secure fashion, keeping it up to date with patches, etc., creating rules and policies to help govern the system in a secure manner, and removing unnecessary applications and services.
-This is done to minimize a computer OS's exposure to threats and to mitigate possible risk.
+Hardening the OS is the act of configuring an OS securely, keeping it up to date with patches, etc., creating rules and policies to help securely govern the system, and removing unnecessary applications and services.
+This is done to minimize a computer OS's exposure to threats and to mitigate possible risks.

 OS Hardening Tips

-While different operating systems have their own specific details, there are recommended hardening procedures that apply universally.
+While different operating systems have their specific details, there are recommended hardening procedures that apply universally.
 This list is not all-inclusive and you may implement additional system hardening best practices when applicable.
-However, in order to minimize clients' risk of suffering a cyber attack, adhere to the following protocols:
+However, to minimize clients' risk of suffering a cyber attack, adhere to the following protocols: